Skip to main content

 Dustin Manning is beyond delighted to be teaching 5th grade at WISH!
 Mr. Manning earned his BA degree, MA degree, and teaching credentials from the University of San Francisco.
 He decided to become a teacher because he loves to help students grow and develop to become their best selves.
 His favorite subject to teach is reading because he once struggled with reading in school and now he loves to read.
 In his free time, he enjoys any adventure involving the outdoors, playing games with friends like Dungeons and Dragons, and spending time with animals.
 He thinks WISH is the best place to work because of their dedication to meeting the needs of each and every student through inclusivity, family partnerships, and teamwork!

-Ms. Hill
+Ms. LaTorre

-Tina Dossa is beyond excited to be joining WISH as a 5th grade teacher!
-She earned her BA degree from Loyola Marymount University and her Masters degree and teaching credential from University of Southern California.
-Ms. Dossa’s first experience teaching was in dance.
+Tina LaTorre earned her BA degree from Loyola Marymount University and her Masters degree and teaching credential from University of Southern California.
+Ms. LaTorre’s first experience teaching was in dance.
 She has always had a love for working with children and found herself continually inspired by student’s innate creativity and innovation.
 It was through her passion for teaching dance that she found her way into education.
 Her favorite subject to teach is writing.
 She loves helping students find the joy in expressing themselves through writing and appreciating good story telling.
-In her free time, Ms. Dossa loves to cook, do yoga and spend time with her family and friends.
-Ms. Dossa thinks WISH is the best place to work because it's filled with inspired teachers and staff whose priority is to provide an engaging and valuable education to all students.
+In her free time, Ms. LaTorre loves to cook, do yoga and spend time with her family and friends.
+Ms. LaTorre thinks WISH is the best place to work because it's filled with inspired teachers and staff whose priority is to provide an engaging and valuable education to all students.

-Ms. O'Loughlin
+Ms. Healey

 Learn more about the 5th grade program: